KamNet: An Integrated Spatiotemporal Deep Neural Network for Rare Event Search in KamLAND-Zen: Network Design

 \subsection{Benchmarking Dataset}

 In order to provide a direct comparison of the improved performance of KamNet over the conventional CNN, we use the dataset in our previous work~\cite{nim_paper} as a benchmark.
 As described earlier in Section~\ref{section:simulation}, sim-Fast is used to produce this benchmark dataset and is a simplified version of KamLAND–Zen 400.
 In order speed up the simulation process, sim-Fast employs a gray-disk model for the PMTs.
 Both \Xe~ \vbb~ and \C~ events are uniformly distributed within a 3-meter-diameter mini-balloon, which is surrounded by a 13-meter-diameter LS balloon and a 2.5-meter-thick mineral oil buffer volume.
 Photons are propagated throughout the XeLS mini-balloon, LS balloon, and outer mineral oil buffer volume.
-Photons that reach the outer boundary of the mineral oil buffer and pass through the gray-disc PMTs are either accepted, or rejected, based on a uniform quantum efficiency applied across the gray disk.
-Both the quantum efficiency and the photocoverage act as pressure parameters that are varied to generate 99 trials.
+Photons that reach the outer boundary of the mineral oil buffer and pass through the gray-disc PMTs are either accepted or rejected based on a uniform quantum efficiency (QE) applied across the gray disk.

+The gray-disc PMT model allows us to vary the detector's QE and the photocoverage, affecting the number of scintillation photons collected.
+At high QE and the photocoverage, the increased number of scintillation photons provides more information to KamNet, leading to an easier (lower-pressure) classification task; conversely, low QE and photocoverage lead to a more challenging (higher-pressure) classification task.
+Therefore, we define QE and photocoverage as the two pressure parameters and vary them to generate 99 trials of training datasets.
 The performance of the deep learning models is demonstrated by training them simultaneously on the 99 trials and displaying the \C~ background rejection efficiencies at 90\% \Xe~ \vbb~ signal acceptance over pressure maps.
 The resulting pressure maps of the conventional CNN and KamNet are shown in Figure~\ref{fig:pressure_map}.